Orange County Motorcycle Accident Lawyers

 Understand Your Policy

 Do not hastily agree to an offer without familiarizing yourself with your policy’s coverage, exclusions, and limits.
-Knowing your rights and what you are entitled to can prevent the insurer from taking advantage of you and paying you less than you deserve.
+Knowing your legal rights and the compensation you may be eligible for can help prevent your claim from being undervalued.

 Get Multiple Repair Estimates

-If your motorcycle was damaged in the crash, it’s highly recommended that you obtain multiple repair estimates to ensure the compensation offered in the settlement covers the actual repair costs.
-This can help refute any low estimates that may be provided by the insurer’s preferred auto body shops.
+If your motorcycle was damaged in the crash, consider obtaining multiple repair estimates to accurately reflect the cost of repairs in any settlement.
+This can help address or counter lower estimates that may be provided by the insurer’s preferred auto body shops.

 Be Wary Of Recorded Statements

 In a legal case, anything you say might be used against you later to weaken your claim.
 If an insurance adjuster asks for a recorded statement soon after the accident, be cautious about the information you disclose or say.
-It’s often best to consult with the motorcycle accident attorneysΒ Orange County residents rely on before providing recorded statements.Β
+It can be helpful to consult with the motorcycle accident attorneys in Orange County before providing recorded statements.

 Consult With A Personal Injury Attorney